AI and Improving the Experience of Users Living With Disabilities

 - Insights on how artificial intelligence will impact accessibility testing now and in the future.

 - A grasp of the challenges and triumphs with utilizing artificial intelligence in accessibility testing.

 Attendee Skill Level: Introductory.
 This session is aimed at members of a web development team, both technical and non-technical, who want to become familiar with how AI is focusing on accessibility for people living with disabilities as well as its impact on accessibility testing.

 Sue Ann Rodriquez is Director of Accessibility Services for WeCo.

-A JAWS code developer who is blind, Sue Ann earned a MA in Digital Communication from Metropolitan University and has a background in applying disability-based UX to websites.
+A code developer who is blind, Sue Ann earned a MA in Digital Communication from Metropolitan State University and has a background in applying disability-based UX to websites.
 Sue Ann currently directs a team of Accessibility Specialists at WeCo who develop disability-based UX test cases and reports which assist clients in making their software and website truly accessible to real people living with disabilities.
-She also oversees WeCo’s team of Certified Test Consultants, all of whom live with one or more disability.
+She also oversees WeCo’s team of Certified Test Consultants, all of whom live with one or more disabilities.